-The best everyday credit card is the Blue Cash Preferred® Card from American Express because it offers up to 6% cash back at supermarkets as well as 3% cash back at gas stations and 3% back on transit.
-Blue Cash Preferred also rewards new cardholders with a $250 bonus for spending $1,000 in the first 3 months.
-So, this card gives very valuable bonus rewards in the most common everyday spending categories and is well worth its $95 annual fee.
+The best everyday credit card is the Blue Cash Preferred® Card from American Express because it offers 20% cash back on Amazon.com purchases for the first 6 months (up to $200 back), 6% cash back at U.S. supermarkets (up to $6,000 spent per year), 6% back on select U.S. streaming subscriptions, 3% back at U.S. gas stations and on transit, and 1% back on all other purchases, earned as statement credits.
+Blue Cash Preferred also rewards new cardholders with a $150 statement credit for spending $3,000 in the first 6 months.
+So, this card gives very valuable bonus rewards in the most common everyday spending categories and is well worth its $95 annual fee, that is waived the first year.

 You should use your credit card for everything you would otherwise buy with your checking account or debit card, as long as credit cards are an accepted form of payment.
 It’s beneficial to use a credit card for daily purchases because credit cards offer $0 fraud liability guarantees, and you could be earning extra rewards by using a credit card.… read full answer